 - Check your email for confirmation to continue the process.

 - Once the name, email and ID have been validated you will receive a Success Message.
 If you wish you may click on the button to view or print a copy of the submitted details

-- Wait for system generated email; this will provide information on the registration process.
+- Wait for the system generated email; this will provide information on the registration process.
 The email will include a link to follow to continue your TIN Registration

-- Follow the url contained in the email received
+- Follow the URL contained in the email received

 - Fill in the Email and Password (please note that these must be the ones that were registered earlier.

 - You will proceed to the TIN Registration Details Pages.
 Fill out the various Tabs, at the end of each Tab click on “Save and Proceed”.
 The tabs include:

 - Individual Summary

 - After providing all the above, click SUBMIT.

 - You will receive a success message like in the photograph below.
 Sit tight and wait for your TIN.
 It should take a day or two but not more than 14 days.